 In Ethiopian district of Machakel, a mere 8.61% of the land area is covered by forest.
 This project aims to tackle unsustainable use of land and forest resources and make local communities more resilient to the periodic droughts that precipitate famines.
 Villagers are at the heart of our efforts to combat soil degradation.
 Our strategy involves planting indigenous trees on community land, gullies, river banks and farmlands, and planting fruit and timber trees on farms.

 With 85% of the population of Ethiopia engaged in agriculture, a lot of forest land has been converted for agricultural use.
-Combined with timber harvesting for construction and the charcoal and fuel wood trade, this has caused widespread deforestation.
+Combined with timber harvesting for construction, charcoal and fuel wood trade.
+This has caused widespread deforestation, which has raised numerous concerns in the area.
 Resulting soil erosion and gully formation have left soil fertility in decline.
 Local communities now struggle to grow crops and raise livestock.

-The project provides local communities opportunities to diversify their income streams in favor of sustainable livelihood elements, reducing pressure on forests.
+The project provides local communities with various opportunities to diversify their income streams while operating in a sustainable manner.
+Sustainable income sources ensure that pressure on the local forests is reduced.
 Forest landscape restoration reverses environmental degradation, prevents droughts and increases land productivity.
 Trees planted on farmlands also increase food security and diversity.